I Want Additional Health and Wellness Benefits

-While health plans cover many preventive care services at 100% under the Affordable Care Act, there may be additional charges associated with a routine physical (like certain tests and screenings) that may not be covered.
+While health plans cover many preventive care services at 100% under the Affordable Care Act, there may be additional costs associated with a routine physical (like certain tests and screenings as well as mileage and time away from work) that may not be covered.
 That’s when the Annual Physical Benefit may come in handy.

 To be eligible, you must be eligible for SASMI benefits both during the stabilization period in which you (or your spouse or child) get the exam or screening and at the time you apply for the benefit.
 You must be covered by a Welfare Plan maintained under your Collective Bargaining Agreement, but you are eligible to receive this SASMI benefit even if your Welfare Plan covers your exam in full — as most do.

 For your spouse or children to be eligible, they must be covered as a dependent under the Welfare Plan maintained under your Collective Bargaining Agreement.